Frequently Asked Questions

 Can you help with pet euthanasia and support for end-of-life care?

 Grief for the impending loss of your pet is complicated by the need to make difficult, often painful decisions.
-You may ask yourself how much treatment you should pursue.
+You may ask yourself how much treatment should I pursue?
 At what point will treatment cause more trauma than relief?
-Can you provide the care needed to keep your pet comfortable?
-At what point, if any, should you consider euthanasia?
+Can I provide the care needed to keep my pet comfortable?
+At what point, if any, should I consider euthanasia?